akr-optimus/certgen/README.md

 `$ ./certgen.sh`

+`$ ./certgen.sh --read` to read the generated certificate file

 ### Output

-The certificate and key are stored in `.crt` and `.key` files respectively.
+The certificate and key are stored in `.crt` and `.key` files respectively matching the `Common Name`.